Banaani vs Panaani – Finnish Phonology Issues

-When we look at the consonants that are used in spoken Finnish, we can see that there are some consonants that do appear in the alphabet, but which are used extremely rarely.
-The consonants c, x and z for example don’t appear in any native Finnish words at all.
+When we look at the consonants that are used in spoken Finnish, we can see that some consonants are used extremely rarely.
+For example, the consonants c, x and z don’t appear in any native Finnish words at all.
 More interesting than those three, however, are the consonants p and b.

 However, you can see the opposite happening in spoken language for the word paperi (paper).
 In colloquial language, papru is a fairly common synonym for paperi, but you might also hear babru instead.
 Here, the b has invaded a word that does not originally have a b in it.